-The Commissioner's rules must require that a mentor teacher:
+The commissioner's rules must require that a mentor teacher:

-- 1. Complete a research-based mentor and induction training program approved by the Commissioner; - 2.
-Complete a training program provided by the district; and - 3.
-Have at least three complete years of teaching experience with a superior record of assisting students, as a whole, in achieving improvement in student performance.
+- 1. Complete a research-based mentor and induction training program approved by the commissioner; - 2.
+Complete a training program provided by the district; - 3.
+Have at least three complete years of teaching experience with a superior record of assisting students, as a whole, in achieving improvement in student performance; and - 4.
+Demonstrate interpersonal skills, instructional effectiveness, and leadership skills.